 When wind of this reaches Julius Caesar, he amasses an army to restore order.
 When he learns that the whole revolution is a mere competition, he angrily declares war on the Belgians, who decide this is now a local issue and tell the Gauls to stand aside.
 In the end, the Gauls save the day by helping out anyway and Caesar is sent limping home.

 On the way from the battlefield, he again meets the three chiefs, who ask him for his decision there and then.
-Caesar replies that he does not care - they are all crazy! - and leaves.
+Caesar replies that he does not care - they are all equally crazy! - and leaves.
+The Gauls and Belgians interpret this to mean that it's a draw.
 Then there is a banquet, of course.

 - It's historically true that Julius Caesar did indeed claim that the "Belgians were the bravest of all Gauls."
 It's stated in his Commentaries on the Gallic War.
 However he was referring to the Celtic tribe the Belgae and not the actual Belgians, because Belgium was only founded in 1830.
 Though the Belgae did live in modern day Belgium the Roman colony "Belgica" actually also comprised a huge southern part part of the modern day Netherlands (below the Rhine) and a large chunk of modern Northern France too.
 This makes Obelix' fondness of the Belgians and the remark that their village is very much like theirs a case of Fridge Brilliance, since at the time they were practically part of the same Roman colony!